Steeveyboy/MyProjects/README.md

 # MyProjects
-This are both personal and school projects that I have completed or are working on.
+These are both personal and school projects that I have completed or are working on.